 The church originated as a mission church of 1896 in the now defunct parish of St John the Baptist.
-This was soon considered inadequate (CDG 171 (1908) p46) and the foundation stone for a permanent church was laid in 1908; the architect was G H F Prynne (B 95 p 141).
-The chancel, transepts and three bays of the nave were ready by 1910, with the intention of adding in due course the remaining three bays and tower wh8ich was to have been on the western side of the north transept and to have had a copper spire (ibid).
-Nothing more was done and only a stump shows its intended position, beneath a temporary belfry.
+This was soon considered ‘inadequate’ (CDG 171 (1908) p46) and the foundation stone for a permanent church was laid in 1908; the architect was G H F Prynne (B 95 p 141).
+The chancel, transepts and three bays of the nave were ready by 1910, with the intention of adding in due course the remaining three bays and a tower which was to have been on the western side of the north transept and to have had a copper spire (ibid).
+However, nothing more was done and only a stump shows its intended position, beneath a temporary belfry.

 Immediately to the west of the church, a brick hall was built in 1972, linked to it by a low vestibule and ensuring by its position that the nave can never be completed.

 Arms: (West wall) Charles Manners Archbishop of Canterbury who consectrated the original church of St John the Baptist in 1822.
 These were moved first to the new church and then here in 1971-72.(1 p9).

 Carvings: Four stone panels bearing the symbols of the Evangelists.
 These were rescued in 1972 from St John the Evangelist and not found again until 2014; there are now plans to place them in St Wilfrid’s.
 Research has established that they date from 1910 and are almost certainly by E Gill (whose father was a curate of St John the Baptist at the time) (see 1 pp43-45),

 1. (North chancel, first and second windows) P Bacon Brothers, before 1930 (www.stainedglassrecords.org).

 2. (North chapel apse) P Bacon, eight saints, before 1930 (ibid).